nlim/play_sample/README.md

 Placing operations that return Responses from those operation that do intense computation or IO into separate execution contexts (thread pools) of Play doubles the throughput.

+### Using the WebServices API

+I'm still digging through how the Play WS API works.
+I know that it uses Netty (with its own internal thread pool). but I still stumped on how Play interacts with Netty to provide this API.

 ## More reading:

 1. http://engineering.linkedin.com/play/play-framework-async-io-without-thread-pool-and-callback-hell